The nursing program at the University of Central Oklahoma is accredited by the Commission on Collegiate Nursing Education.

 Available Career Paths

-Students have the ability to choose from two tracks, the nursing education track or the specialty nursing track.
-A master's degree in nursing education will prepare students for academic positions in nursing education or for a position in hospital staff education.
-The specialty nursing track allows students to meet individual goals in areas such as leadership or administration.
+After students meet the masters essentials in the core courses they can choose from two standardized pathways, education or leadership or can design an individualized plan.
+A master's degree in nursing education will prepare students for academic positions in nursing education or in hospital staff education.
+A master’s degree in nursing leadership allows students to meet individual goals in areas including leadership and administration.

 The student handbook has additional information on the required courses for the master's degree.